OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 December 2019.md

 - Increase in observable **comet activity**.
 - Prediction of **chaotic and strange events** in the realm, including environmental phenomena.
 - Reminder of past Wave-related anomalies like disappearing frogs.
-- Environmental chaos seen as a potential trigger for **mass awakening**.

 ---